The Bone Collector: TV series adaptation

 On January 17, 2019, it was announced that NBC had given the production a pilot order under the name Lincoln based on The Bone Collector novel.
 Sony Pictures Television and Universal Television were shopping the show to the American broadcast networks.
 VJ Boyd and Mark Bianculli would write the series and also serve as executive producers, and Seth Gordon would direct the potential pilot.
-In May 2019, NBC picked up the series, which would be titled Lincoln Rhyme: Hunt for the Bone Collector, and premiere on January 10, 2020.
-The pilot episode was released early online on January 1, 2020, ahead of its network debut on January 10.
+In May 2019, NBC picked up the series, titled Lincoln Rhyme: Hunt for the Bone Collector, to premiere on January 10, 2020.
+The pilot was released early online on January 1, 2020, ahead of its network debut on January 10.
 The series was canceled after one season, on June 10, 2020.

 Noyce briefly consulted on the project, but he declined an offer to direct the first episode: "I spoke to the makers and I said, "Okay, I'll make the pilot, but this is what I’d be looking to do".
 "They made their pilot, but they made the most basic mistakes in their casting".
 "They [also] tried to lighten it, which was not the way to exploit that material".